-The ‘Land of the Thunder Dragon’ – a small country sandwiched between Tibet in the north and India in the three sides offers a mesmerizing and unspoilt cultural and natural grandeur.
-Bhutanese landscape is characterized by rugged terrain and steep mountain valleys from subtropical plains in the south, through temperate zone to the Sub-alpine Himalayas exceeding 7000 meters.
+The ‘Land of the Thunder Dragon’ – a small country sandwiched between Tibet in the north and India in the three sides offers a mesmerizing and unspoiled cultural and natural grandeur.
+Bhutanese landscape is characterized by rugged terrain and steep mountain valleys from subtropical plains in the south, through the temperate zone to the Sub-alpine Himalayas exceeding 7000 meters.
 Bhutan is predominantly a Buddhist country with Vajrayana Buddhism being Bhutan`s state religion.
 Hinduism is Bhutan`s second-largest religion mostly followed by the Nepali speaking Bhutanese in the south.
 The 11-days Druk Path Trek offers cultural highlights of Bhutan combined with stunning 6-days trek and 3 days cultural tour.
 Discover Bhutan with one of the finest short treks in Bhutan, the Druk Path, leading from Paro to Thimphu and following the traditional high route between these towns.
 After an exploration of the Paro Valley, our first day’s walk takes us up to the ruined Jele Dzong which sits on a high ridge and commands breath-taking views across to Jumolhari.
 During the next 4 days of super breaking, we climb above the tree-line and cross several passes, including the Phume La (4210m.).
 We make camp beside clear mountain lakes, visit a number of yak herder`s encampments and have splendid views of the peaks on the Bhutan/Tibet border, including Jitchu Drake and Gangkar Puensum.
 Arriving at Thimphu, we have a full program of sightseeing, at the impressive Tashichhodzong, the traditional summer capital of Bhutan.
 An excursion to the important Dzongs at Punakha completes this unbeatable 11-Day experience of Bhutan.

 The flight to Paro crosses the Himalayan Mountains, affording spectacular views of the awesome peaks, including the sacred Jumolhari and Jichu Drake peaks in Bhutan.
 On arrival at Paro airport, you will be met by our Bhutanese representative and transferred to your hotel after completion of arrival formalities, evening visit to Paro market and town